 Microsoft Exchange and Teams allow for smooth communication, collaboration, and file sharing across users in an organization.
 This post highlights how Exchange and Teams link and what you need to get the best out of the interaction.

 For more information on how Microsoft Exchange and Teams work together, check our blog and video on Understanding Compliance in Teams.
+To find out how to remove an unneeded hybrid exchange, learn more here.

 Microsoft Exchange and Teams: Overview